thrackle-io/rules-engine/docs/src/src/client/token/handler/diamond/ERC20HandlerMainFacet.sol/contract.ERC20HandlerMainFacet.md

 ### getAppManagerAddress

-standard rules do not apply when either to or from is a rule bypass account
+standard rules do not apply when either to or from is a treasury account

 *This function returns the configured application manager's address.*